On this page

 Associate Degree in Nursing (ADN)

-The ADN is the minimum requirement for becoming a registered nurse.
-This program takes two years of full-time study to complete and is one of the fastest ways for an aspiring nurse to get into the field.
+The ADN is the minimum requirement for becoming a registered nurse in Pennsylvania.
+This program usually takes two years of full-time study to complete and is one of the fastest ways for an aspiring nurse to get into the field.
 This is ideal for entry-level nurses who want to work in the field but aren’t focused on advancement just yet.

 Examples of Philadelphia Nursing Schools With This Program